 Physical therapy may be prescribed.
 In some cases, surgeons may wait an additional 4-6 weeks to allow more healing before starting neck exercises.

 Will I have any long-term limitations due to this procedure?

 There are no long-term limitations due to anterior cervical corpectomy.

 Preparing for your appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in anterior cervical corpectomy.